HappyLemonLime/LemmBox_typescript/README.md

-# UltraBox
+# LemmBox

+LemmBox is a modification of UltraBox.
 UltraBox is an online tool for sketching and sharing instrumental music.
 You can find it [here](https://ultraabox.github.io).
 It is a modification of [JummBox](https://github.com/jummbus/jummbox), which inturn is a modification of the [original BeepBox](https://beepbox.co).